GoogleCloudPlatform/apigee-samples/cors/docs/cloudshell-tutorial.md

 4. Navigate to the Apigee debugger.
 You should see a 200 response there as well.

 Further notes on CORS:
+- Navigate to your CORS-addCORS policy by first entering the sample-cors proxy, then click into the develop tab, finally click the CORS-addCORS policy under the policies dropdown.
+-
 1. Can restrict domains
 2. Can restrict headers and other pieces of information
 3. Learn more about the CORS policy here